Dewa's first-quarter net profit rises on growing power and water demand

-The Dubai Electricity and Water Authority's net profit in the first quarter of 2023 rose by 1.25 per cent as revenue increased on the back of rising electricity and water demand in the emirate.
+The Dubai Electricity and Water Authority's net profit in the first quarter of 2023 rose by 1.25 per cent as revenue increased on the back of rising demand for water, electricity, and cooling services in the emirate.

 Net profit attributable to the shareholders of the company for the three-month period to the end of March surged to about Dh743.8 million ($202.5 million), Dewa said on Monday in a filing to the Dubai Financial Market where its shares are traded.